ritmps/openUSD_Scene_Generator/README.md

  usdrecord .\outputs\scenes\test_scene.usda .\outputs\renders\beauty.exr
 ```

-Use help flag to see advanced option like change to a different renderer, select camera and etc.
+Use help flag to see advanced options like change to a different renderer, select camera and etc.

 ## 📝 Notes

 Built with OpenUSD Python bindings (Python 3.8+, openUSD 25.05+) in Windows 11.

 ## Known Issues

+UsdShade based RenderSettingsManager class is implemented but is not fully tested.
+Note that some renderers like Storm might not understand RenderSettings prim.